Luodian/RelateAnything/README.md

 ---

-🚀 🚀 🚀 This is a random demo that combine Meta's [Segment-Anything](https://segment-anything.com/) model with the ECCV'22 paper: [Panoptic Scene Graph Generation](https://psgdataset.org/).
+🚀 🚀 🚀 This is a demo that combine Meta's [Segment-Anything](https://segment-anything.com/) model with the ECCV'22 paper: [Panoptic Scene Graph Generation](https://psgdataset.org/).

 🔥🔥🔥 Please star our codebase [OpenPSG](https://github.com/Jingkang50/OpenPSG) and [RAM](https://github.com/Luodian/RelateAnything) if you find it useful/interesting.